 This is a complex question with lots of moving parts.
 We’ll do our best to briefly break it down for you.

 Having some perspective on what got us here in the first place is essential.
 For that, we’ll need to go back to early 2020, when COVID came to our shores.
-In response to the global economic shutdown, the Federal Government spent over 6 billion dollars in the subsequent two years to support the economy.
+In response to the global economic shutdown, the Federal Government spent over 6 trillion dollars in the subsequent two years to support the economy.
 (We won’t get into whether this was right or wrong.)
 Where did the Government get that money?
 They issued bonds which the Federal Reserve then promptly bought.

 Simultaneously to the Government’s spending initiatives, the Federal Reserve lowered short-term interest rates to zero.
 Low interest rates spur spending, as evidenced by the massive increase in home buying from the last half of 2020 through earlier this year.